nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/Before the HOL - Cognitive services and deep learning.md

     a.
 Trial subscriptions will not work.
 You will run into issues with Azure resource quota limits.

     b.
 Subscriptions with access limited to a single resource group will not work.
 You will need the ability to deploy multiple resource groups.

+2. Azure Notebooks account

+    a.
+In your browser, navigate to https://notebooks.azure.com/.

+    b.
+Select Sign In from the top, right corner and sign in using your Microsoft Account credentials.
+After a successful login, you will have implicitly created the account and are ready to continue.

 ## Before the hands-on lab